turjot55/turjot55/README.md

 - 👋 Hi, I’m @turjot55
-- 👀 I’m interested in ...
-Data Science
+- 👀 I’m interested in Data Science And I am Full-Stack Web Developer
 - 🌱 I’m currently learning ...
-Python and C++
+ML, AI and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email- turjo_t@yahoo.com